codechimp-org/Android-Studio-Templates/README.md

 # Android Studio Templates

 ### Installation
-Copy the template folder you want into your [path to android studio]/plugins/android/lib/templates directory
+* Copy the template folder you want into your [path to android studio]/plugins/android/lib/templates directory.
+* Restart Android Studio if it's running.

 ## Flat Settings Activity
 Adapted from the standard Google Android Studio Settings activity but flattened, no headings for when you have a short list of settings.